Example-Based Framework for Perceptually Guided Audio Texture Generation: Proposed Framework

 \subsection{GAN Encoder}

-While GANs learn to map latent space embeddings to real-world sounds, GAN inversion techniques learn the inverse mapping, i.e., from the real-world sounds to the latent space embeddings.
-We adapt the encoder model from~\cite{chai2021latent} to estimate a $\mathit{w}$ vector from an audio spectrogram randomly sampled from a pre-trained StyleGAN2.
-Previously, ~\cite{huang2022masked,niizumi2022masked} have shown that masking techniques are effective while learning generalized vector representations for audio.
-We extend this idea of arbitrarily masking the spectrogram to learn a $\mathit{w}$ vector representation.
+Figure~\ref{fig:archdiag} (b) shows a schematic of our Encoder.
+While GANs learn to map latent space embeddings to real-world sounds, GAN inversion techniques learn inverse mapping, i.e., from the real-world sounds to the latent space embeddings.
+We adapt the encoder model from~\cite{chai2021latent} to estimate a $\mathbf{w}$ vector from an audio spectrogram randomly sampled from a pre-trained StyleGAN2.
+This model is based on the ResNet~\cite{he2016deep} architecture.
+Residual Network (or ResNet) architectures use stacks of residual blocks (a set of convolutional layers with skip connections) to learn residual functions with reference to the layer inputs.
+Such architectures have been previously successfully used for large-scale audio classification tasks~\cite{resnet_for_audio_classification}.

+The input to the Encoder, as shown in Figure~\ref{fig:archdiag} (b), is a spectrogram of the audio sample to be inverted.
+Previously,~\cite{huang2022masked,niizumi2022masked} have shown that masking techniques for spectrograms are effective while learning generalized vector representations for audio.
+We extend this idea of arbitrarily masking the spectrogram to learn a $\mathbf{w}$ vector representation from the Encoder.
 This approach is especially useful during inference to generalize the encoder to synthetic Gaver sounds.
 It assists in projecting the synthetic sounds into a reasonable part of the latent space even though the encoder (or the GAN) is not directly trained on these sounds.
+Note that while training the Encoder, the weights of the StyleGAN2 generator are frozen.
+We only optimize the Encoder weights during training.

 For noisy textures, such as the sounds made by water filling a container, we further employ amplitude thresholding of the spectrogram during training.
-This thresholding ensures that the encoder ignores the low level noise and focuses on the most prominent events and frequencies in the spectrogram while estimating the $\mathit{w}$ vector.
-To train the Encoder, we modify the loss function from~\cite{chai2021latent} to estimate only in the $\mathcal{W}$ space instead of $\mathit{Z}$ as:
+This thresholding ensures that the encoder ignores the low-level noise and focuses on the most prominent events and frequencies in the spectrogram while estimating the $\mathbf{w}$ vector.
+To train the Encoder, we modify the loss function from~\cite{chai2021latent} to estimate only in the $\mathcal{W}$ space instead of $\mathcal{Z}$ as: